MultitudeVR/ChatCompletionsGUI/README.md

 - Customizable system message and model selection
 - Customizable temperature and max response length
 - Windows, Mac, Linux, and Android support

+## Latest Changes

+- Support for Unicode added
+- Dark mode added
+- Sliding context window implementation (with 'important' message toggle to keep marked messages in context)
+- Certain settings moved into their own popup window
+- User-visible error message added when API key or Org ID are not configured correctly
+- 'Cancel' and 'submit' buttons consolidated into one button
+- Tooltips implemented for some buttons

 ## License